slamice/wri/Other stories/The Shut in.md

 racism, classism

 "It's impossible I'm racist, it's not possible.
 I even had a crush on a half Chinese guy, geez!
-I don't even know how you could say that!"
+I don't even know how you could say that!
+What about you maybe you're racist."